Table of Contents

 - Ra-Horakhty was the combination of Ra and Horus.
 In some myths, Horus takes over the duties of Ra when he was old.
 The name stands for Ra-Horus of the double horizon, and it refers to the journey of the sun during the day and its rebirth at the dawn of the next day.
 Horus was an omnipresent figure in Egyptian mythology since he had many forms and aspects.

-- In some stories, the authors refer to Ra as Khepri, the sun of the morning.
+- In some stories, the texts refer to Ra as Khepri, the sun of the morning.
 In some myths, Khepri is a different deity, but he might have been just another aspect of the great Ra.

-Ra and Humankind
+Ra and the Destruction of Humankind

 What is the Eye of Ra?